piotrmurach/tty-file/README.md

 The following are methods available for creating and manipulating files.

 If you wish to silence verbose output use `verbose: false`.
-Similarly if you wish to run action without actually triggering use `noop: true`.
+Similarly if you wish to run action without actually triggering any action use `noop: true`.

 ### 2.1. chmod